Forests, Mountains, Temples, and Caves of Agastya

 Agastya Lives in the Southern Forest

 Residing with his equally powerful Shakti, Lopamudra, the divine couple moved mostly between the wilderness around Courtallam and the present day Neyyar Wildlife Sanctuary, father south.
-Between the two, nestled deep in the forest, lies the remote village or Agastya Malai.
-This village with the Siddhas’ namesake, lies in the area where he and his Shakti have roamed for many bygone centuries.
+Between the two, nestled deep in the forest, lies the remote village of Agastya Malai.
+This village, with the Siddhas’ namesake, lies in the area where he and his Shakti have roamed for many bygone centuries.
 Supremely free, these Siddhas are believed to move through the mist of the forest even today.
-Some say that, like the Mahavatars Babaji and Mataji, Agastya and Lopamudra have retained their physical bodies for the benefit of humanity, though few elect may view their golden bodies.
+Some say that, like the Mahavatar Babaji and his eternal partner (nityapriya) Mataji, Agastya and Lopamudra have retained their physical bodies for the benefit of humanity, though few elect may view their golden bodies.
 They will, however, respond to any sincere call for help anywhere on earth and in the heavens.
 There is absolutely no doubt about that!
 They are the ultimate tantrics, who saw the divine in each other and rode that vision to the highest reaches.
 Thus, their physical union did not debase their consciousness, but rather lifted it up to the supreme heights of God and Goddess union, and the conscious union of all polarities.
 Even the Devas serve such Siddhas, for the Dharma transcends all things.

 Initiation of Sathguru Babaji